-In a nutshell, a database is a computer program that can store, process, and retrieve data.
+In a nutshell, a database is a computer program that can store, manipulate and retrieve data.
 The data itself can range from numbers and texts to more complex structures.

-Traditional databases are centralized (they physically run on one server and users can’t download them) and are highly secured because they store critical user and business data.
-As such, it makes sense that only a limited amount of entities can directly manage it — DevOps or system admins, for example, or interact with it — the backend of a web application.
+Traditional databases are centralized (they physically run on one server and users can’t download them) and are highly secured because they often store critical user and business data.
+As such, it makes sense that only a limited number of entities can directly manage it — system administrators or devops engineers or interact with it — the backend of a web application.

-Public blockchains, on the other hand, do not have a centralized structure where only a limited number of people manage the data or define the rules of an application.
+Public blockchains, on the other hand, do not have a centralized structure, where only a limited number of people manage the data or defines the rules of management in an application.

-Since blockchains are not owned by a publicly identified entity, the data itself is distributed across the whole network and any participant of the network can download it.
-This is possible due to the fact that the users of the network can’t directly modify the blockchain.
+Because blockchains are not owned by a specific entity, the data itself is distributed across the whole network and any participant of the network can download it.
+This is possible due to the fact that network users can’t directly modify the blockchain.
 They have to rely on the consensus algorithm that governs the blockchain.
 As a reminder, a consensus algorithm is an algorithm that defines under which conditions data can be added to the blockchain.

 While blockchains rely on the concept of “consensus,” databases rely on permissions.

-In a database management system, the administrator can define “users” that can communicate with the database.
-The term of users is broadly defined — it can be a person but also an application.
+In a database management system (DBMS), the administrator can define “users” that can communicate with the database.
+The term users is broadly defined — it can be a person but also an application.
 For instance, the backend of a web application that checks if a person is trying to access certain information has the right to do so.

-Traditional centralized databases have been designed to be managed by a limited number of users without the need for a consensus mechanism across different parties.
+Traditional centralized databases limit the number of users by design and have no need for a consensus mechanism.
 Think of a database like a group of people where the administrator is the leader.
-He will have the right to determine which users are have authorization to access the database and modify it.
-This is one of the main features of the blockchain vs database debate.
+He will have the right to determine which users can access the database and modify it.

 Among other things, a blockchain is typically made of the database layer, that stores information, and of the application/rules layer that governs how data can be added to the database.
 These rules are called consensus.
-However, all consensuses are not equally created.
-Some are more centralized proof of authority while others are more decentralized proof of work, proof of stake, etc…
+However, all consensuses are not the same.
+Some are more centralized like proof of authority while others are more decentralized like proof of work and proof of stake.

 Blockchains themselves can be public or private.
 In a nutshell, anyone can create blocks in public blockchains as long as they comply with the consensus algorithm.
-Private blockchains are usually more restrictive and are used in organisations and corporations that need to have a control over the blockchain.
+Private blockchains are usually more restrictive and are used in organizations and corporations that need to limit network participants for privacy or trade secrecy.
 Usually both private and public chains can be downloaded and queried.

 Finally, blockchains differ from traditional databases by the fact that blockchains are append-only.
-That means that new data does not replace old data, it gets appended to the database in such a way that there is a historical track record of all the changes.
-This is not the case in traditional relational databases where new data replaces the old one unless it has been specifically programmed to do otherwise.
+That means that new data does not replace old data, it gets tacked onto the database in such a way that there is a historical track record of all the changes.
+This is not the case in traditional relational databases where new data replaces old data unless it has been specifically programmed to do otherwise.

 This happens because blockchains organize data in blocks, defined by a timestamp and by the hash, a signature, of the previous block of data.
 This allows the data to be linked through time and provide a record of changes in the blockchain.

-This functionality can be implemented in traditional databases (e.g. transaction history in banks) but are definitely not critical and are not supported by default.
+This functionality can be implemented in traditional databases (e.g. transaction history in banks) but are definitely not critical and are not a built-in feature.
 However, it is critical for blockchains that rely on a historical chain of transactions.

-When it comes to the blockchain vs database debate, blockchains can be useful in ways that are totally different from traditional databases that rely on a centralized entity.
+As we’ve seen above, while blockchains are databases, the use cases where blockchains can be useful are totally different from traditional databases that rely on a centralized entity.
 Blockchains follow the idea that a system can be governed without a central entity such as a corporation or a country.

-As such, those cases are quite few and very often some form of centralization is needed (financial regulations, compliance, GDPR etc.).
+As such, there are many use cases, and very often some form of centralization is needed (financial regulations, compliance, GDPR, etc.).
 That’s why it is essential to weigh for each and every application the pros and cons of using a decentralized or centralized system.